FilippoMoro/filippomoro.github.io/_posts/2026-03-17-cosyne2026_neuroai.md

   <img src="/images/Blog_Cosyne2026/System_level.png" width="90%" alt="System-level of biological inspiration"/>
 </p>
 <p align="center">
-  <em>In the system-level of biological inspuration, we leverage machine-learning computational mechanisms in conjunction with high-level features of biological computations.</a>.</em>
+  <em>In the system-level of biological inspiration, we leverage machine-learning computational mechanisms in conjunction with high-level features of biological computations.</em>
 </p>

 **mGRADE** ([Torchet et al., *arXiv* 2025](https://arxiv.org/abs/2507.01829)) combines two ideas: the minimal gated recurrent unit (minGRU) for processing slow temporal dynamics, and dilated convolutions with learnable spacings (DCLS) for capturing fast temporal features.
 The result is a deep recurrent network with **heterogeneous memory** — inspired by the fact that brains exhibit heterogeneous strategies for memory formation. mGRADE achieves state-of-the-art performance on the Long Range Arena benchmark and on raw-audio keyword spotting, while being the only architecture in its class small enough to fit on common microcontrollers.